rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJw1jssNAjEMRO9bxTQQtCBxSTdeyYGg/BTbArongXCy5o395Fo8msl9e9RD/AYoi84JiHZSvr1/CQgUkws0atQQFsz0co06pcTJ43y6fnm3Iq4OtR1W1FyiqV1WbvJXurnpIYm54bLvC48vYuZq6nIsNk499FmxwgdsuTVm)

-Some mapping's values are restricted to some constant strings.
+Some mapping values are restricted to some constant strings.
 Several mapping values expect boolean value like `true` or `false`.
 And some mapping values expect integer or floating number values.

-actionlint checks such constant strings are used properly while parsing, and reports an error when unexpected value is specified.
+actionlint checks such constant strings are used properly while parsing and reports an error when an unexpected value is specified.

 <a name="check-syntax-expression"></a>